OIRL/cGAN-Digital-Holographic-microscopy/index.md

 ### Funding and Acknowledgments
-*This project has received funding from The University of Memphis (Memphis, TN, United States) and EAFIT University (Medellin, Antioquia, Colombia).
+*This project was partially funded by the Vicerrectoría de Descubrimiento y Creación at Universidad EAFIT (Colombia), and the National Science Foundation (NSF) (grant number 2042563).

-*The Centro de Computación Científica [Apolo](http://www.eafit.edu.co/apolo) at Universidad EAFIT
+*C. Trujillo thanks the supercomputing resources made available by the Centro de Computación Científica Apolo at Universidad EAFIT (http://www.eafit.edu.co/apolo (accessed on 20 November 2021)) to conduct the research reported in this scientific product.
+R. Castaneda and A. Doblas acknowledge the support from the University of Memphis and the Herff College of Engineering.

 ### Citation
 If using this information for publication, please kindly cite the following paper:

-R. Castaneda, C. Trujillo, and A. Doblas “Video-rate quantitative phase imaging using a digital holo-graphic microscope and a generative adversarial network.,” Sensors, under review (2021).
+R. Castaneda, C. Trujillo, and A. Doblas “Video-rate quantitative phase imaging using a digital holo-graphic microscope and a generative adversarial network.,” Sensors 21(23), 8021 (2021). https://doi.org/10.3390/s21238021

 ### Support or Contact